 This award is an accredited training programme for SENCO’s in early years settings.
 This innovative and exciting programme has been developed by School Improvement Liverpool and Nasen.

-- 26 Practitioners are currently attending this Level 3 Accredited SENCo Training
+- 89 Practitioners have gained a Level 3 Accredited SENCo Training

-- 100% of delegates have stated that their knowledge and confidence in carrying out the role of Early Years SENCo has already increased
+- 100% of delegates have stated that their knowledge and confidence in carrying out the role of Early Years SENCo.